Skip To Main Content

 Astrazeneca available 2

-The latest updates put further pressure on the Morrison government’s sluggish handling of the vaccine rollout.
+The update puts further pressure on the Morrison government’s sluggish handling of the vaccine rollout.
 With the much-preferred Pfizer needing to be imported from overseas, Australian authorities are struggling to keep up with demand.
 For months, the public has questioned federal health authorities over whether younger Australians could receive the AstraZeneca vaccine if fully briefed and accepting of the associated health risks.
 That answer has consistently been ‘no’, however, after an emergency meeting of the National Cabinet on Monday, the prime minister changed his tune.

-“But the advice does not preclude persons under 60 from getting the AstraZeneca vaccine,” Mr Morrison told reporters on Monday night via ABC.
+“But the advice does not preclude persons under 60 from getting the AstraZeneca vaccine,” Mr Morrison told reporters via ABC.
 “And so if you wish to get the AstraZeneca vaccine, then we would encourage you to go and have that discussion with your GP and we’ve already made announcements to support those additional consultations with GPs so you can have that conversation.”

 Astrazeneca available